Background / Rationale:

 Are Transactions with Insiders Always Prohibited?

 Obviously not.
 It may, for example, be a significant advantage to have a member of NCC's law firm on a Regional Board.
-The sale of a piece of land by a director to NCC may be not only advantageous to NCC but important for the country.
+The sale of a piece of land by a board member to NCC may be not only advantageous to NCC but important for the country.
 The point is not to prevent conflicts but to manage them.

 Avoiding Influencing Decisions or Actions: